 - What is the power output?
 You have to make sure that the charger is powerful enough to charge your smartphone and other devices.
 A 10W solar charger is an absolute minimum to consider.

 - Will it charge my phone?
-Compatibility is something you should check when you buy any charging accessory.
+Compatibility is something you should check when you buy any charging accessories.
 You shouldn’t have a problem charging most smartphones and tablets though.

 - Are there any special features to know about?
 You should look for a solar charger with auto-restart technology.
 What this does is automatically start the charging process again even if the activity is interrupted by the passage of a cloud or if you’re in the shade.

 Goal Zero’s Nomad 28 Plus charger features an auto-restart ability that knows the difference between a fully charged device and one that has disconnected due to environmental reasons.
 This charger is also smart enough to optimize the charging output to match the device.
 There’s an LED indicator on the panel that displays the strength of solar conditions.
 It also comes with a detachable kickstand that you can use as a natural shade for your charging devices.
 You can also place devices in the vented pocket that regulates temperature so your device doesn’t overheat while charging.

 This solar charger from Anker is another great option in the middle price range.
 Anker’s charger boasts a faster charge for two reasons.
 First, it has advanced fast-charging technology through PowerIQ; charging speed is up to 2.4A per port or 3A overall under direct sunlight.
 Second, each solar panel is made up of multiple layers to help increase charging speed.
 In addition to its compact size, Anker’s solar charger has stainless-steel eye-holes on each corner.
 This makes it super easy to attach it to a backpack or a tent.

 Further reading: More solar chargers worth looking at